ChrisDuffley/stationPlaylist/addonuserguide.md

 By default, the following playlist information will be shown:

-* Number of items (including tracks, hour markers, break notes and so on) in the playlist.
+* Number of items (including tracks, hour markers, break notes and so on) in the playlist
-* Total duration of the playlist.
+* Total duration of the playlist
-* Name and duration of the longest and shortest tracks.
+* Name and duration of the longest and shortest tracks
-* Average duration of all tracks in the playlist.
+* Average duration of all tracks in the playlist
-* Top categories.
+* Top categories
-* Top artists by track count.
+* Top artists by track count
-* Music genres represented.)
+* Music genres represented

 You can configure snapshot information from add-on settings via playlist snapshots category.
 This screen houses checkboxes and several number edit fields to specify what information will be gathered when taking a playlist snapshot.